2025 QS ESG

 NTNU also provides comprehensive social sustainability training through:

 Based on statistics from these two platforms, NTNU staff completed 10,263 hours of social aspects training in 2024.
-With 748 staff members as of December 2024, this equates to an average of 14 training hours per person.
+With 748 staff members as of December 2024, this equates to 14 training hours per person.

 Knowledge Exchange 知識交流